 ROADS IN CROATIA

 Apart from the county and local roads, Croatia is also connected by a network of fast roads and motorways.
 On fast roads and motorways, tolls are charged for distances of road sections between two pay points, according to the vehicle category.
-Tolls are payable at toll booths and can be paid in cash (kunas or euros), cards for which a visible sign is displayed at toll booths, as well as using prepaid electronic toll payment (ENC devices).
+Tolls are payable at toll booths and can be paid in cash, cards for which a visible sign is displayed at toll booths, as well as using prepaid electronic toll payment (ENC devices).
 Well known as a country of a thousand islands, connections between the Croatian mainland and the islands is excellent, especially in the high season.
 Some islands, such as Krk, Pag, Vir, Murter and Čiovo are connected to the mainland by bridges.
 A toll used to be payable for all vehicle categories for the use of the bridge to the island of Krk.
 The bridge toll was abolished on 15th June 2020.
 You can find accurate information about tolls in Croatia on the HAK website.
 You can reach other islands using a scheduled ferry line.
 You can find information about sailing timetables at the Jadrolinija website.